elm/editor-plugins/performance-table.md

 ## Example

-When you create a `performance-table.md` for your plugin, it should be a table somithing like this:
+When you create a `performance-table.md` for your plugin, it should be a table something like this:

 | Feature            | Start Speed      | Incremental Speed | Constant RAM Overhead | Cumulative CPU Costs | Battery Implications |
 |--------------------|------------------|-------------------|-----------------------|----------------------|----------------------|